Free SSN Exposure Scan

 If you’ve been the victim of SSN theft, your first step is to file a report with the Federal Trade Commission (FTC).
 The FTC will give you a report allowing you to place a credit freeze with one of the three major credit bureaus.

-A credit freeze prevents anyone from accessing your credit report and stops criminals from opening accounts in your name.
+A credit freeze prevents anyone from accessing your credit report, stops criminals from opening accounts in your name, and restricts the damages those criminals can cause to your long-term score, and life in general.

 What are the signs of SSN theft?

-The most obvious signs are unauthorized transactions in your bank accounts and credit or debit cards.
-Look for unexpected letters, emails, or notifications from your financial institutions that you don’t recognize.
+The most recognizable signs of SSN theft are unauthorized transactions in your bank accounts, especially those linked to credit or debit cards.
+Look for unexpected letters, emails, or notifications from your financial institutions that you don’t recognize or did not request.

-Changes in your credit score can also warn you about identity theft.
-If a scammer opens new lines of credit, your rating will surely fall.
+Although your credit score changes daily, some changes in your credit score can also warn you about identity theft.
+If a scammer opens new lines of credit or attempts a scheme that requires a hard inquiry, your rating will surely plummet.

 Can SSN theft result in a monetary loss?

 In 2021, social security number theft resulted in $281 million in losses.
-Since many identity thieves know how to fly under the radar, it could be years before they’re caught.
-This gives them time to empty bank accounts, destroy credit records, steal assets, and rack up insane amounts of debt in their victim’s name.
+Since many identity thieves know how to fly under the radar, it could be years before officials catch them, thus giving them ample time to empty bank accounts, destroy credit records, steal assets, and rack up enormous amounts of debt in their victim’s name.

 How easy is it to detect SSN theft?

-Usually, financial scams are difficult to detect because the victim is unaware that the fraud is occurring.
-The best way to ensure your information stays secure is to take a proactive approach, check all your accounts for suspicious activity, and use an identity monitoring service for regular financial alerts.
+Financial scams are usually challenging to detect because the victim is unaware that the fraud is occurring.
+Consequently, the best way to ensure your information stays secure is to take a proactive approach, such as checking all your accounts for suspicious activity and using an identity monitoring service for regular financial alerts.

-Monitoring your SSN allows you to be proactive and know if anyone is trying to take out lines of credit in your name.
-Fraudsters are all over the place.
+Monitoring your SSN allows you to be proactive and defensive.
+It also lets you know if anyone is trying to misuse your identity and personal information.
+Criminals may be closer than you realize.
 Partner with ID Strong to keep your information protected!

 Notice